asfi-v/Guacamole/README.md

 - Give your tunnel a name and click the save button.

+## On the next page

+- Click the "Docker" button.
+The screen will change and you'll see a Docker comman that you'll need to run

 <img width="735" alt="image" src="https://user-images.githubusercontent.com/122872447/218717892-115de2cc-7cb2-4dea-9b09-4da474565466.jpg">

-- On the next page, click the "Docker" button.
-The screen will change and you'll see a Docker comman that you'll need to run

-- Copy the docker run command and then log into your Docker server via the terminal.
+- Copy the docker run command and then

+## Login into your Docker server via the terminal:

 - Once you're logged in, paste the command you just copied and let the docker container deploy.